 Much like King’s Quest III before it, part of what makes these bad game design choices particularly sting is that they make it difficult to appreciate the excellent story beats.
 The final act is where they really get an opportunity to shine.
 Thankful that Rosella managed to bring her Pandora’s Box, Lolotte rewards the princess by forcibly marrying her to Edgar.
 She is escorted to a tower where she is to be wed the next day.
 However, Edgar sneaks a rose into her room.
 Examining the rose reveals a key to Rosella’s room, allowing her to make an escape.
 Most players would have believed that Edgar was nothing more than Lolotte’s evil son, so seeing him selflessly risk his own happiness for Rosella’s demonstrates there is much more to this character than they initially thought.

 Should Rosella get caught at any point exploring Lolotte’s castle, she will be thrown back into her room.
 Dawn will break, and the wedding will commence as planned.
 After Edgar is allowed to kiss the bride, Rosella faints.
 She would have every right to do so.
-Genesta and Graham are doomed to die, she is stranded in Tamir, and Lolotte is in possession of Pandora’s Box, meaning she now rules the world.
+Genesta and Graham are doomed to die, she is stranded in Tamir, and Lolotte is in possession of Pandora’s Box, meaning the evil fairy now rules the world.
 This isn’t even getting into the fact that Rosella now has Lolotte as a mother-in-law.
 Typically, whenever the protagonist loses in a video game, what happens as a result of their failure is implied.
 Here, you get a glimpse as to what is on the line should Rosella fail in her mission.
 It’s an amazingly effective way to get players to realize the gravity of their character’s situation.
 Fortunately as depressing as this sequence is, it’s not canonical, so you have an opportunity to restore a save and set things right.